yangsu2022/openvino.genai/text_generation/causal_lm/cpp/README.md

 cmake -S .\ -B .\build\ && cmake --build .\build\ --config Release -j8
 ```
 Notice:
+- If cmake not installed in the terminal `Command Prompt`, please use the terminal `Developer Command Prompt for VS 2022` instead.
 - The ov tokenizer in the third party needs several minutes to build.
 Set 8 for -j option to specify the number of parallel jobs.
 - Once the cmake finishes, check the llm.exe file in the relative path `.\build\Release\llm.exe`.
 - If Cmake completed without errors, but not find exe, please open the `.\build\llm.sln` in VS2022, and set the solution configuration as Release instead of Debug, Then build the llm project within VS2022 again.
+- To enable Unicode characters for Windows cmd open `Region` settings from `Control panel`. `Administrative`->`Change system locale`->`Beta: Use Unicode UTF-8 for worldwide language support`->`OK`.
+Reboot.

 ## Reduce Logits Optimization
 This optimization modify the graph of OV model IR to improve first token latency and reduce the memory usage.